gerryw1389/gerryw1389.github.io/_posts/2022-11-04-data-sources-module.md

    - NOTE: I used to build providers inside the module but I kept getting errors in my terraform plan saying this was [depreciated](https://developer.hashicorp.com/terraform/language/modules/develop/providers#legacy-shared-modules-with-provider-configurations) and that you should pass them in instead.
 Makes sense, modules should have very little except vars and code.

-1. Next, just start doing [data lookups](https://github.com/gerryw1389/terraform-modules/blob/main/data-sources/data_event_hub.tf) (example [here](https://github.com/gerryw1389/terraform-modules/blob/main/data-sources/data_law.tf)) where you query resources from your hub network based on environment.
+1. Next, just start doing data lookups like [here](https://github.com/gerryw1389/terraform-modules/blob/main/data-sources/data_event_hub.tf), [here](https://github.com/gerryw1389/terraform-modules/blob/main/data-sources/data_law.tf), and [here](https://github.com/gerryw1389/terraform-modules/blob/main/data-sources/data_priv_dns.tf) where you query resources from your hub network based on environment.

    - Couple things to note here:
    - We are querying both Nonprod and Prod environments as well as South Central and East regions and getting their resources at the same time.
-   - We are accessing whatever properties are available of those resources like `name`, `id`, ect.
+   - We are accessing whatever properties are available of those resources like `name`, `id`, ect. and exporting them as outputs.

 3. Ok, so now we have `module.dataLookup.law_pe_rg` and `module.dataLookup.law_pe_name`, how does that help?
 Well the real power of this you can use a [lookup](https://developer.hashicorp.com/terraform/language/functions/lookup) function in your module composition like [so](https://github.com/gerryw1389/terraform-modules/blob/main/data-sources/examples/common.tf) :